 Contrary to his claims I curried favor with KSU student government leaders in my senior year at Kent (whatever currying favor is supposed to mean), the president of student government, Bob Gage, appointed me as his special assistant.
 Note how Canfora makes that appointment sound sinister.
 And while he criticizes me for interviewing attorneys who represented the National Guardsmen, since when is that, as he suggests, a treacherous act?
 All it means is that I am not an ideologue and I wanted to hear what the defense attorneys had to say about their trial strategy and their thoughts on what the acquittal meant.

-Ironically, while Canfora claims I have been attacking everyone in sight, I have never engaged in a public battle with anyone, as Canfora has on countless occasions.
-I may have exposed some pretty reprehensible behavior, including Canfora's incessant lying, but I believe everything should all come out, whether it involves Guardsmen who unnecessarily killed students, a wounded student who routinely butchers the truth, or a shamelessly dishonest professor who stabs the victims in the back.
+Ironically, while Canfora claims that I have been attacking everyone in sight, I have never engaged in a public feud with anyone else, as Canfora has on numerous occasions.
+I may have exposed some pretty reprehensible behavior, including Canfora's incessant lying, but I believe that everything should come out, whether it involves with a dishonest wounded student, a dishonest professor, a Guardsman who kills unnecessarily, or anyone else who butchers the truth.

 Canfora, as I mentioned, has a long record of (how shall I put it?) not playing well with others.
 He has fought with targets who have had far less political differences than he and I do.
 For example, once he even attacked his fellow wounded survivor, Robbie Stamps, after Stamps complained that a member of Canfora's May 4 Task Force came close to physically assaulting former KSU President Carol Cartwright while she stood vigil at the site of one students' death.
 Canfora, ever the confrontationalist, defended that student's behavior and actually lectured his "blood brother" Stamps for supporting a more civilized approach.